mdn/kuma/docs/rendering.rst

      alert('How about this?');
    &lt;/script&gt;

-The *cleaned content* is parsed for filtering .
+The :ref:`cleaned-content` is parsed for filtering .
 The headers get IDs, based on the content, if they did not have them before.
 For example, ``id="Some_Links"`` is added to the ``<h2>``.

 A simple filter is applied that strips any attributes that start with ``on``, such as the scripting attempt ``onclick``.
-However, none of these should remain in the *cleaned content*.
+However, none of these should remain in the :ref:`cleaned-content`.

+.. _live-sample:

 Live sample
 ============